Last Updated: June 20, 2024

 What is Andy Bechtolsheim's Net Worth?

-Andy Bechtolsheim is a German billionaire tech entrepreneur, electrical engineer and investor who has a net worth $10 billion dollars.
+Andy Bechtolsheim is a German billionaire tech entrepreneur, electrical engineer and investor who has a net worth $20 billion.
 Andy earned his first fortune as the founder of Sun Microsystems but the majority of his fortune comes thanks to Google.
-Andy was the FIRST investor in Google.
-In 1998 he handed a pair of Stanford grad students named Larry Page and Sergey Brin a check for $100,000 to launch their search engine company.
+Andy and his former Stanford professor David Cheriton were the two FIRST investors in Google.
+In 1998 Andy and David each handed a pair of Stanford grad students named Larry Page and Sergey Brin a check for $100,000 to launch their search engine company.
 Additionally, Bechtolsheim founded such companies as Granite Systems and Kealia, and various electronic design automation companies.

 Early Life and Education